xregistry/spec/core/spec.md

 typically have their own domain specific data and document format that needs to be kept distinct from the xRegistry Resource metadata.
-As discussed previously, the model definition for Resource has a `hasdocument` attribute indicating whether a Resource has its own separate document or not.
+As discussed previously, the model definition for Resource has a `hasdocument` attribute indicating whether a Resource type defines its own separate document or not.

-This specification does not define any requirements for the contents of this document, and it doesn't even need to be stored within the Registry itself.
+This specification does not define any requirements for the contents of this separate document, and it doesn't even need to be stored within the Registry.
 The Resource MAY choose to simply store a URL reference to the externally managed document instead.
 When the document is stored within the Registry, it can be managed as an opaque array of bytes.

-When a Resource does have a separate document, an HTTP `GET` request to the URL for the Resource returns this document and not the Resource's xRegistry metadata.
-This allows for easy access to the data of interest by end users.
-In order to manage the Resource's xRegistry metadata, the URL to the Resource MUST have `$meta` appended to the Resource's URL path.
+When a Resource does have a separate document, HTTP interactions to the URL for the Resource MUST include this document in the HTTP body as it is typically the data of interest for end users.
+As a convenance, the simple (mainly scalar) xRegistry metadata of the Resource will appear as HTTP headers.

+To change this view such that the xRegistry metadata becomes the data of interest, the request URLs MUST have `$json` appended to them.
+In these cases the HTTP body of the requests and responses MUST have a JSON serialization of the entity's xRegistry metadata, and the separate document MAY appear as an attribute within that metadata based on the specific operation being done.

 For example:

 ```yaml
 GET https://example.com/schemagroups/mygroup/schemas/myschema